mcculloughrt-svh/spaces/README.md

 spaces add project
 ```

-Select a repository using fzf, and Spaces will:
+Select a github repository, and Spaces will:

 - Clone the repository to `~/spaces/<project-name>/base`
 - Detect the default branch